maswiebe/maswiebe.github.io/assets/cook_replication.md

 - The code for Table 7 includes a variable, `estbnumpc`, for the number of firms per capita, but it is not included in the dataset.
 - The code for Column 1 in Table 7 includes the 'number of firms' variable, but the paper only includes it in columns 3-6.
 - In the notes to Tables 7 and 8, Cook writes that "Standard errors robust to clustering on state and year are in parentheses."
 However, the code only clusters by state, using `vce(stateno)`.
+- The code for Table 7 includes a command to collapse the data down to the state-year level, but the data is already in a state-year panel.
 - The code for Table 9 does not reproduce the results in the paper.

 There are also a few data errors: